- Central Susquehanna Intermediate Unit

 11:35 AM – 12:00 PM Awards Ceremony & Clean up

-• Each team will need to bring a journal and a blueprint to the competition.
+- Each team will need to create and submit a design notebook and a blueprint for viewing at the competition.

-• Each team will need to prepare a presentation (max 2 minutes) on their model and how they answered the challenge.
-Middle school students will also need to present their inventory.
+- Each team will need to prepare a presentation (2 minutes or less) on their model and how it answers the challenge.

 Design Notebook

-• Teams will answer the challenge by creating a prototype of their idea using only K'nex pieces.
+- Teams will answer the challenge by creating a prototype of their idea using K’Nex and/or Engino.

-• Every student on the team should present.
+- Every student on the team should be a part of the presentation.

 Save the Date: